abhinandan0y/learn_Perl/README.md

 # learn_Perl

 Perl is a popular programming language in Bioinformatics due to its ease of use, flexibility, and large collection of libraries and modules that cater to scientific computations.
-Here are some common topics of Perl programming in Bioinformatics:
+#### These are some common topics of Perl programming in Bioinformatics:

 **Sequence Analysis:** Perl is widely used for analyzing DNA, RNA, and protein sequences.
 This includes tasks such as sequence alignment, motif finding, and phylogenetic tree reconstruction.
 Data I/O: Bioinformatics deals with large datasets, and Perl provides several modules to read, write, and manipulate various file formats such as FASTA, GenBank, and BLAST.